 Type of climb: Boulder, top rope, lead

 For: Northside crushers

-First Ascent gyms were launched last year by a group of local climbers looking to nurture the climbing community in their hometown.
-Today, with two locations in Chicago and classes geared toward getting climbers ready to head outside, they have succeeded.
+First Ascent gyms were launched in 2015 by a group of local climbers looking to nurture the climbing community in their hometown.
+Today, with four locations in Chicago and classes geared toward getting climbers ready to head outside, they have succeeded.

 The Avondale space has 60-foot walls and a massive bouldering section that include top-out features.
-In December 2015, a new, bouldering-only branch opened in Uptown, where inventive setters take full advantage of a 45-foot-wide overhanging section known to members as the “mega arch.”
-This winter, First Ascent will begin offering intro trad-climbing classes.
+The bouldering-only branch in Uptown, where inventive setters take full advantage of a 45-foot-wide overhanging section known to members as the “mega arch,” was expanded in late 2018 to offer indoor bike parking and a coworking space.

 Day passes at either location are $18.
 Memberships, which give you access to both gyms, are $75 per month or $825 annually.